lolrenceH/TrieDedup/README.md

 '--function', '-f': "The type of deduplication algorithm to use. options = [pairwise, trie]; required"

-'--should_benchmark_memory', '-m': "Whether to document memory usage"
+'--should_benchmark_memory', '-m': "Whether to document memory usage; unit in bytes"

 '--symbols', '-s': 'A string of expected characters in the input file; default is ACGTN.'